 Friday, March 3, 2017

 Winners of the award will be notified by March 10.

-Awards will be presented at the annual Awards dinner.
+Awards will be presented at the annual Academic Awards ceremony.